african-marketplace-5/backend/README.md

 ```
 GET /api/locations/
 ```
-Returns list of all locations.
+*Returns list of all locations as objects.*

 Each object follows the pattern below:
 ```
 {
   location_id: 1,